bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Rain
+- Cloudy
-- 87% humidity
+- 85% humidity
-- 13 mph wind
+- 14 mph wind
-- 68% cloud cover
+- 100% cloud cover
 - 35 AQI 🟩
-- 0.25 inches of rain and 0.02 inches of snow in the past 24 hours
+- 0.27 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours